$P^\Lambda_{\psi s}(4459)$ and $P^\Lambda_{\psi s}(4338)$ as molecular states in $ J/\psi \Lambda$ invariant mass spectra: Result and Discussion

-To provide more explicit of the contributions from these two $\Xi_c\bar{D}^*$ states, the poles and the invariant mass spectrum for different spin parities will be presented.
-The results for spin party $1/2^-$ is illustrated in Fig.~\ref{Fig:4459.1}.
 In the single-channel calculation, where two poles are found on the real axis near the $\Xi'_c\bar{D}$ and $\Xi_c\bar{D}^*$thresholds, respectively.
 After including the coupled-channel effect, the poles leave the real axis and become two conjugate poles in the complex energy planes, which indicates that the bound states acquire width.
 The $\Xi_c\bar{D}^*$ state with spin parity $1/2^-$ has a mass of $4465$~MeV and a width of $18$~MeV.
 The structure $P^{\Lambda}_{\psi s}(4459)$ peak can even be well describe by the peak of state $\Xi_c\bar{D}^*(1/2^-)$, except for the data points at about $4453$~MeV.
 The $\Xi'_c\bar{D}(1/2^-)$ is a relative narrow state at about $4423$~MeV with a width of about $6$~MeV.
 In the experimental spectrum, there is a small dip around $4423$~MeV, which can be in good conformity with the molecular state $\Xi'_c \bar{D}(1/2^-)$.
-Unfortunately, the precision of experiment are not high enough to identify its existence.
+Unfortunately, precision of the experiment are not high enough to identify its existence.
 The calculation also suggests to observe such state in the $\Lambda_c \bar{D}_s$ invariant mass spectrum.